tuya/tuya-panel-kit-docs/docs/docs/basic/BrickButton.en.md

 nav:
   title: Docs
 title: BrickButton
-desc: BrickButton is enriched on the basis of the original Button function.
+desc: '`BrickButton` is enriched on the basis of the original Button function.'
 ---

 ## Code demo